buffer/thug/docs/source/api.rst

             get_mongodb_instance

-            Get the address ("host:port") of the MongoDB instance specified at runtime (not the one from the logging.conf file)
+            Get the address ("host:port") of the MongoDB instance specified at runtime (not the one from the thug.conf file)
             """

         def set_mongodb_instance():